 "I’m a Band 5 Staff Nurse, working on an acute cardiac unit.
-I love working with the patients and I’m always learning something new.
-My colleagues are extremely supportive, and I know they’re ready to lend me a helping hand, as no two days are the same."
+I love working with the patients and I’m always learning something new."

 Why I chose Surrey